Esports as a Student Engagement Strategy

 What are the 5 C's of Student Engagement?

-Conclusion: Disengaged to Engaged
+Conclusion: From Disengaged to Engaged

 Engaging students is a shared responsibility that requires dedication, creativity, and a genuine passion for teaching.
 By implementing these strategies, you can create a classroom environment where students are actively involved in their learning journey.
 Remember, student engagement is not a one-size-fits-all approach.
 Continually adapt and refine your methods to meet the evolving needs of your students.
 Together, let's inspire a love for learning that lasts a lifetime.